How to Pack a Cooler like a Pro

 “How hard can it be?
 Just put your food in the cooler and throw ice on it, right?”

 This is how we used to think about packing our cooler, that is to say: not very much.
-But after a miscalculation left eating questionably refrigerated food, we decided to get serious about our cooler situation.
+But after a miscalculation left us eating questionably refrigerated food, we decided to get serious about our cooler situation.

 After doing a bunch of research and trying out a couple of techniques, we’ve compiled some best practices for packing a cooler: Ways to make your ice last longer, optimal organizational strategies, and a pre-trip checklist.